lurkshark/coderevue/website-content/content/posts/zapier-alternative-node-red.md

 In Zapier and Node-RED you can create a webhook trigger and use it as a notification channel for Datadog monitors.
 First thing we want to do after receiving the payload from Datadog is look at the `alert_trigger` field and only use messages where it's "Triggered".
 This prevents double-firing our workflow when the monitor switches back to a "Resolved" state.
 In Zapier this filtering is done with a "Filter" step, and a "Switch" node in Node-RED.

 The payload from Datadog is very verbose, and includes a bunch of boilerplate.
 To get a cleaner message we're going to craft our own text with any values we want to include in the template.
 Unfortunately with Zapier's billing model, this simple task adds to the cost of executing our workflow.
 Node-RED's "Template" node lets us define a text payload with [mustache templating](https://mustache.github.io/).
 Finally we output the message to a Slack channel.
 The Node-RED plugin `node-red-contrib-chatbot` can connect to Slack as well as almost every other messaging service.

+There are tons of different ways you can mix and match integrations with Node-RED; this example only begins to scratch the surface.